slarry07/bash-script-test/README.md

-# Bash Script Functions Project
+# DataWise Solutions Bash Automation Project

 ## Overview
-This project demonstrates how to organize shell scripts using functions for clarity and modularity.
-The script includes functions to check if required arguments are provided, verify AWS CLI installation, ensure AWS authentication environment variables are set, and activate the infrastructure environment.
+This project delivers a Bash script for DataWise Solutions clients that automates the setup of AWS EC2 instances and S3 buckets.
+The script is organized using modular functions to ensure clarity, maintainability, and reusability.

 ## Features
-- Checks that script arguments are supplied
+- Checks if the script is called with the required argument
-- Verifies AWS CLI is installed
+- Verifies AWS CLI is installed before proceeding
-- Confirms AWS profile environment variable is set
+- Confirms necessary AWS environment variables or profiles are set
-- Demonstrates best practices for encapsulating logic in Bash functions
+- Organizes AWS automation logic within well-defined Bash functions

 ## Usage
-1. Clone the repository or copy the script file.
+1. Clone or download the script file.
-2. Ensure the script has execute permission: `chmod +x script.sh`
+2. Give execute permission: `chmod +x setup.sh`
-3. Run the script with required arguments: `./script.sh <your-argument>`
+3. Run the script with required arguments: `./bash.sh <environment>`

 ## Functions
-- `check_num_of_args`: Ensures required arguments are provided
+- `check_num_of_args`: Ensures the script receives the correct number of arguments
-- `activate_infra_environment`: Activates or sets up the infrastructure environment
+- `activate_infra_environment`: Activates environment-specific settings for AWS automation
-- `check_aws_cli`: Checks if AWS CLI is installed
+- `check_aws_cli`: Verifies AWS CLI is installed and available
-- `check_aws_profile`: Verifies the AWS profile environment variable is set
+- `check_aws_profile`: Ensures an AWS profile environment variable is set

 ## Prerequisites
-- Bash shell
+- Bash shell (Linux, Mac, or Windows WSL)
-- AWS CLI installed and configured
+- AWS CLI installed and configured with credentials
+- Appropriate AWS IAM permissions for EC2 and S3

 ## Summary
-This project improved my skills in Bash scripting by teaching me how to structure code using functions, check for prerequisites, and handle user input for cloud automation tasks.
+By encapsulating logic in reusable functions, this script simplifies AWS infrastructure setup, reduces errors, and improves code readability.
+It follows best practices for DevOps automation and can be extended for more AWS services.